ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 If you are using vSphere encryption, plan to use one root key, one standard key per vSphere cluster, and one standard key per encrypted virtual machine (VM).

-Key Protect and Hyper Protect Crypto Services are available in multi-zone regions only.
-Hyper Protect Crypto Services is currently available in selected multi-zone regions only.
+Key Protect and Hyper Protect Crypto Services are available in multizone regions (MZRs) only.
+Hyper Protect Crypto Services is currently available in selected MZRs only.
 It is recommended to deploy KMIP for VMware and Key Protect (or Hyper Protect Crypto Services) together in the same region, and to choose a region as close as possible to your vCenter Server instance. vCenter Server can tolerate high latency to the KMIP service, so distance should not be a cause for concern.

 ## Connecting the key management server
 {: #kmip-implementation-connecting-kms}